 Imagine you’re listening to the following story:

-So Ron was just standing there, and suddenly this llama comes bursting out of the brush, runs right past the whole group of us and bites Ron on the testicles.
+So Ron was just standing there, and suddenly this llama bursts out of the brush, ran right past the whole group of us, and bit Ron on the testicles.
 It was like the llama singled him out.
 I mean, Ron is a giant prick, but how would the llama know that?

-Now the llama is just shaking Ron by his crotch and Ron is screeching in agony; that llama had some nasty jagged teeth.
-So then the llama lets go of Ron’s crotch and it turns around really quickly, so we’re all thinking it’s over and the llama’s just going to run away, but instead it kicks Ron in the face.
-Ron has nasty jagged teeth now too.
+Now the llama is just shaking Ron by his crotch, and Ron is screeching in agony because that llama had some nasty jagged teeth.
+So then the llama lets go of Ron’s crotch, and it turns around really quickly, so we’re all thinking it’s over and the llama’s just going to run away, but instead, it kicks Ron in the face.
+Now Ron has nasty jagged teeth too.

-Then someone exclaims, “holy shit, why is there even a llama running around in western Pennsylvania?”
+Then someone exclaims, “holy shit, why is there even a llama running around Jamestown, New York?”

-The person then punctuates the story by saying, “I wouldn’t wish that on my worst enemy.”
+The person punctuates the story by saying, “I wouldn’t wish that on my worst enemy.”

-Then you start thinking: I wonder if I could find that llama and make it happen to my worst enemy.
-It can’t be that hard to find: a stray llama in western Pennsylvania.
-Then you start wondering why the word llama is spelled with two l’s at the beginning, but you quickly revert back to wishing a llama attack upon your worst enemy.
+Then you start wondering why the word llama is spelled with two l’s at the beginning, but you quickly refocus to planning a llama attack upon your worst enemy.

 You could record it and put it on YouTube; that would be awesome!
-Now you’re starting to get a little exited at the prospect of your worst enemy being the victim of vicious llama attack.
+Now you’re starting to get a little excited at the prospect of your worst enemy being the victim of a vicious llama attack.

 You realize there’s almost nothing you wouldn’t wish upon your worst enemy.

-You start wondering if the whole llama thing with Ron wasn’t set-up in the first place; Ron really is a prick.
+You start wondering if the whole llama thing with Ron wasn’t planned all along; Ron really is a prick.

-Now you’re wondering if you’re a bad person.
+Now you’re wondering if you’re a terrible person.